 Degree requirements for the bachelor of arts in art with a concentration in art history and studio art can be found in the SF State bulletin (Art History and Studio Art).

 Starting in Fall 2018, the School of Art will no longer offer a concentration in Art Education.
 However, the pathway to teaching in Art will remain available through the Art Major with a concentration in Studio Art.
 Current students who previously declared an Art Education concentration may continue in the program and receive a BA in Art with a Concentration in Art Education.
 New students who wish to pursue elementary and secondary education as a career are advised to major in Art with a concentration in Studio Art.
 The Studio Art concentration is aligned with the Subject Matter Waiver Program in Art, which provides a waiver for the CSET exam in Art and prepares students to enter the Single Subject Credential Program in Art.
 Students are also encouraged to minor in Education and/or take courses in Education as part of complementary studies, in particular E ED 450: Art and Learning.
 Students who are considering teaching art, should see an Education adviser before planning the major.
 Specific courses and competency assessment are required for admission to the credential program in this area.
-See the requirements for the CSET Waiver in Art.
+See the Graduate College of Education website for more information about the credential program and the CSET Waiver in Art.

 Students should meet with a faculty adviser at least once a semester to remain on track for a timely graduation.
 Faculty advising is available during fall and spring semesters with limited advising during the summer and winter.
 Students can meet with an adviser prior to entering the University.
 Visit our advising page for detailed information.